alexfernandez/deployment/README.md

   This directory must already have a copy of the git repository being deployed.

 In the case of the server a deployment directory needs to be explicitly given, or no production deployment will be done.
+A test deployment may still be done.
 This will be explained later, in the section about distributed deployments.
+If no test directory and no deployment directory are given, the server will complain at startup.

 * --token [token]: use the given token to secure the access URL.